reddragon/blog.gaurav.ai/_posts/2025-08-05-kv-caching-kv-sharing.markdown

 The total cost is now $O(ld^2)$, but with a significantly smaller constant due to KV Sharing.
 Additionally, KV Sharing eliminates the $W_K$ and $W_V$ matrices for half the layers, which is another huge gain.

-That brings us to a close of this post.
+That brings us to a the end of this post.
 Please feel free to drop in any comments if I missed something.